danielc92/python-data-guide/README.md

-# Accessing, Modifying and Saving data using Python.
-This project will go through how to deal with a wide array of datatypes using purely `python 3.7`.
+# Accessing Data with Python Guide
+This repository contains detailed instructional notebooks which examine various well known data formats using `python 3.7`.
 I have setup a notebook for each data format within the `notebooks` directory of this repo.
-The notebooks will attempt to go through the process of reading in, exploring and manipulating the data format of interest.
+The notebooks will attempt to go through the process of reading in, exploring, manipulating and exporting the data format of interest.
+The follow data formats are currently supported;
+**Common text formats**
+- CSV (.csv, .tsv, .psv)
+- JSON (.json)
+**Markup Languages**
+- HTML (.html, .htm)
+- XML (.xml)
+**Geographic**
+- SHAPEFILE (.shp)
+**Media**
+- IMAGE (.jpg, .jpeg, .png)
+- VIDEO (.mp4, .webm)
+**Databases**
+- SQL (sqlite, postgres, mysql, mssql server, oracle server)
+- NOSQL (mongodb)

 # Setup
 System used in this project is *Ubuntu 19.04* with *Python 3.7* installation